-The virus was found on glass surfaces for up to 4 days, according to the Lancet study.
+According to the Lancet study, the virus was found on glass surfaces for up to four days.

 Paper is used in money, letters, magazines, newspapers, toilet papers, tissues, etc.

-According to the Lancet study, no viable virus was found on tissue paper and newspaper after 3 hours, while the virus was detected on currency notes for almost up to 4 days.
+According to the Lancet study, no viable virus was found on tissue paper and newspaper after three hours, while the virus was detected on currency notes for almost up to four days.

 Most of our furniture, such as tabletop, doors, shelves, cupboards, etc., are made of wood.
-The Lancet study found viable viruses on wood surfaces for 2 days.
+The Lancet study found viable viruses on wood surfaces for two days.